-Soap operas have long lived off far-fetched, outlandish plots and storylines, but very few have reached the heights of the John Stape/Colin Fishwick saga, which looks like it’s about to reach it’s conclusion in some special episodes set to air over the coming few days on ITV.
-Through a long line of bad luck, bad choices, and bad behaviour, the story of John Stape becoming the “accidental serial killer” of the street has turned in to one of the best ever to grace the cobbles, full of black humour, farce, and surprisingly, a great deal of empathy for the character and his situation.
+Soap operas have long lived off far-fetched, outlandish plots and storylines.
+But very few have reached the heights of the John Stape/Colin Fishwick saga, which looks like it’s about to reach it’s conclusion.
+Some special episodes will air over the coming few days on ITV.
+Through a long line of bad luck, bad choices, and bad behaviour, the story of John Stape becoming the “accidental serial killer” of the street has turned in to one of the best ever to grace the cobbles.
+It’s been full of black humour, farce, and surprisingly, a great deal of empathy for the character and situation.

-In episodes that will air next week after the 9.00pm watershed due to a schedule clash with Britain’s Got Talent, ITV are promising something especially dramatic for his long running saga to go out on, culminating on Friday June 3rd.
+The episodes will air next week after the 9.00pm watershed due to a schedule clash with Britain’s Got Talent.
+ITV are promising something especially dramatic for his long running saga to go out on, culminating on Friday June 3rd.

-I’ll admit, when this storyline began all that time ago, I did raise the odd eyebrow at some of it’s more unbelievable aspects, but it’s really grown into something far better, especially alongside the dramatic turn of events during the show’s 50th anniversary episodes last December.
-The accidental killing of the obsessed and unbalanced Charlotte Hoyle, and those moments just after as John began dialling the police to confess his crime(s) moments before the tram came crashing down on the street were brilliantly played, and directed, and are I think where the sympathy for his plight finally surfaced.
+I’ll admit, when this storyline began all that time ago, I did raise the odd eyebrow at some of it’s more unbelievable aspects.
+However it’s really grown into something far better.
+Especially alongside the dramatic turn of events during the show’s 50th anniversary episodes last December.
+The accidental killing of the obsessed and unbalanced Charlotte Hoyle, and those moments just after as John began dialling the police to confess his crime(s) moments before the tram came crashing down on the street were brilliantly played, and directed.
+I think this is where the sympathy for his plight finally surfaced.
 All he wants to do is be husband, and father, but events keep getting in the way.

-For those of you who are not regular viewers of Coronation Street, let me attempt to summarise the complicated story of Colin Fishwick and John Stape as best I can…
+For those who are not regular viewers, I’ll attempt to summarise the complicated story of Colin Fishwick and John Stape…

-John Stape was a secondary school teacher whilst in a relationship with childhood sweetheart Fiz, and then embarks on an affair with one of it’s pupils, Rosie Webster, who is only sixteen at the time.
+John Stape was a secondary school teacher whilst in a relationship with childhood sweetheart Fiz.
+He then embarks on an affair with one of it’s pupils, Rosie Webster, who is only sixteen at the time.
 The affair finishes after they are found out, but a few months later in an unstable state of mind, he takes Rosie ‘hostage’ and locks her up in the loft of his grandmother (who has recently died).
-When she eventually escapes her captor, Fiz ends the relationship, and John is arrested and eventually sentenced to two years in prison.
+When she eventually escapes her captor, Fiz ends the relationship.
+After that John is arrested and eventually sentenced to two years in prison.

 Following so far?
 It’s hardly gotten started….

 Fiz decides she still loves him, and starts to visit him in prison.
-When finally released, she takes him back and he returns to live on the street with her, and after a difficult time persuading fellow residents to accept him back into the community, things start to look more rosy for him.
+When finally released, she takes him back and he returns to live on the street with her.
+After a difficult time persuading fellow residents to accept him back into the community, things start to look more rosy for him.
 However, he still longs to teach again, but can’t due to his previous actions and conviction.
 After a chance occurence at a party from fellow teachers he used to work with, he discovers that one of them, Colin Fishwick, has decided to emigrate.
-The idea to assume his identity, and get himself another teaching job is born, and sets him on the grim path he is now nearing the end of.
+The idea to assume his identity, and get himself another teaching job is born.
+This therefore sets him on the grim path he is now nearing the end of.

 Nothing could go wrong with such a great plan, could it?

-When his false identity is discovered by fellow teacher Charlotte Hoyle at a teacher’s conference, she becomes obsessed and infatuated with his double life, and tries to blackmail him into sleeping with her.
+When his false identity is discovered by fellow teacher Charlotte Hoyle at a teacher’s conference, she becomes obsessed and infatuated with his double life.
+She then tries to blackmail him into sleeping with her.
 However when the real Colin returns to the street to uncover what’s been going on, she helps John attempt to explain his motives and actions.
-This is where the bad luck steps up a couple of gears, and the real Colin Fishwick collapses dead in John‘s living room after they argue.
-In the heat of the moment, John and Charlotte decide to dispose of the body underneath the Underworld factory, which is about to be filled in with concrete.
+This is where the bad luck steps up a couple of gears.
+The real Colin Fishwick collapses dead in John‘s living room after they argue.
+In the heat of the moment, John and Charlotte decide to dispose of the body underneath the Underworld factory.
+Which is about to be filled in with concrete…

 Phew, you’d think that would be enough bad luck, wouldn’t you?

-Charlotte becomes more unstable, and secretly sends John anonymous letters pretending to be from someone who knew what they did to Colin in the hope it will bring them closer together.
-John wants nothing to do with her really, but she tells him she’ll go to the police if he doesn’t agree to be with her.
+Charlotte becomes more unstable, and secretly sends John anonymous letters pretending to be from someone who knew what they did to Colin.
+She hopes it will bring them closer together.
+John wants nothing to do with her.
+But she tells him she’ll go to the police if he doesn’t agree to be with her.
 He begins playing out another double life as Colin Fishwick, this time as Charlotte‘s fiancé, all the time unknown to his wife, Fiz.
 On the night of the tram crash, after an argument with Charlotte who promises to tell Fiz everything, he accidentally hits her with a hammer after a struggle.
-He drags her body out to the wreckage in the street, where she is mistakenly thought to be one of the tram crash victims.
+He drags her body out to the wreckage in the street, where she is mistaken for one of the tram crash victims.
 She dies in hospital later, when “Colin” advises her parents to switch off her life support.